What is PR?

 In recent years, the more progressive PR agencies have begun offering PR packages, which aim to open up the PR pool to those previously excluded.
 Sure, many agencies will still adopt a survival of the richest approach to client retention, charging fees that only the larger business enterprise can even consider, but the new generation of PR firm is giving the SME a plethora of options within the PR sphere

-At Poppy-PR, we are often asked the same questions from those seeking to use a PR for the very first time.
-These questions include ‘Why should I use PR over advertising’, ‘How much coverage can I expect from the average PR campaign?’ and ‘How much could PR save me if I scrap my current advertising budget?
+Our Derby PR teams are often asked the same questions from those seeking to use a PR for the very first time.
+These questions include: ‘Why should I use PR? and ‘How much coverage can I expect from the average PR campaign?’.

-So why not give our friendly team a call today and book in for an informal chat over a coffee about how PR can help you?!
+So why not give our Derby based PR team a call today and book in for an informal chat over a coffee about how PR can help you?!